niteya-shah/spinifel/README.md

 enable CUDA through `export USE_CUDA=${USE_CUDA:-1}`, it results in build errors as it does not support any GCC version greater 7.0.

+2. Segfault problem with cunuifft multi-gpu.
+Use cuda 10.2 or above then do not use cache when installing pycuda (pip config set global.cache-dir false).

 ### Execution: